slashvar/slashvar.github.io/_drafts/ReflexionsOnTeachingProgramming.md

 * since the general case already covers those subcases, the corresponding code is redundant;
-* tests for corner cases are often more complex than what it looks like at the beginning, if the corresponding is specific and works only under the assumptions of that corner case, these tests can introduce subtle bugs;
+* tests for corner cases are often more complex than what it looks like at the beginning, if the corresponding code is specific and works only under the assumptions of that corner case, these tests can introduce subtle bugs;
 * redundant code and useless tests make the maintainance of the code more difficult;
 * and finally, admit it, we're lazy and prefer shorter code.

+Issues with redundant code are pretty obvious, dangerous extra tests are a little more complex.
+For example, in students' code for binary tree, there's a tendendcy to try to access children or even grand-children of current node, of course accessing those nodes requires complex tests and a lot of combinations, it's pretty easy to forget some cases.

+## Reverse pedagogy ##

+On a less technical side, teachers face another difficulties: students not seeing the interesting aspect of what you're talking about.
+This is frustrating, you've spent a lot of time building a lecture, finding a way to explain complex notions, and students just don't care.
+And worst, later (during project defense for example), they admit that it could have been useful to pay a little more attention ...

+With other fellow teachers, we've discusted that issue a lot of time.
+One of the idea that finally came out: reverse pedagogy.
+The idea is to let them try and probably fail first, and then explain them how they should have done it.

+I must admit that I haven't found a correct process, probably because doing it correctly requires an important reconfiguration of the cursus.
+Anyway, there's some ideas that can be apply to a programming cursus.

+What is also important, is the nature of notions that may benefit from reverse pedagogy.
+From my own experience, notions related to code organisation, modelisation, project management … Those notions are somehow indirect, you can't build some simple exercise to demonstrate them.